January 2022

 Pending Federal Legislation: Justice Safety Valve Act

-Past blogs have referenced the differences between State and Federal court but perhaps the biggest difference is the mandatory minimum sentences for certain criminal offenses.
+Past blogs have referenced the differences between State and Federal court but perhaps the biggest difference is the mandatory minimum sentences for certain criminal offenses in Indianapolis.
 These statutory requirements mean that an individual will serve at least the minimum required time, regardless of what their guideline range may be in the Federal system.
-For example, an individual could commit a criminal offense that requires a minimum of 5 years in the Federal Bureau of Prisons and…
+For example, an individual could commit a criminal offense that requires a minimum of 5 years in the Federal Bureau of…

 Read More